vikejs/vike-vue/NUXT_COMPARISON.md

 ## Conclusion

 Both Vike Vue and Nuxt are excellent frameworks for building Vue.js applications with SSR support.
-The choice between them depends on your specific needs:
+The choice between them depends on your specific needs and preferences:

-- **Choose Vike Vue** for maximum flexibility, explicit control, and when you have specific architectural requirements
+- **Choose Vike Vue** if you value maximum flexibility, explicit control, and have specific architectural requirements.
-- **Choose Nuxt** for rapid development, rich ecosystem, and when you prefer conventions over configuration
+- **Choose Nuxt** if you prioritize rapid development, a rich ecosystem, and prefer conventions over configuration.

 Both frameworks are actively maintained, performant, and production-ready.
 Consider your team's preferences, project requirements, and long-term maintenance needs when making your decision.